Wednesday, 4 December

 MCM Santamaria, University of the Philippines Diliman, Philippines

-Yong Li Lan, National University of Singapore
+Yong Li Lan, National University of Singapore, Singapore

 Lunch